The BEST Kombucha Ratio for a Tasty Brew

 What is Kombucha?

-Kombucha is a fizzy, fermented tea beverage that has been consumed by humans for centuries and it’s certainly not going out of style.
-It has become the fastest growing product in the functional beverage market!
+Kombucha is a fizzy, sweet yet tangy, fermented tea beverage that has been consumed by humans for centuries and it’s certainly not going out of style.
 It is filled with gut-healthy probiotics, plus all of the health benefits that are traditionally obtained from brewed tea.

-The process of making kombucha involves microorganisms – specifically the action of a Symbiotic Culture of Bacteria and Yeast (SCOBY).
+This tasty beverage is created by the action of a Symbiotic Culture of Bacteria and Yeast (SCOBY).
 The SCOBY is a gelatinous, mat-like film that sits on top of your brew and makes the magic happen.
+I know it looks a little weird, but it’s essential for a good brew!

 SCOBY sitting on a square white plate